Christoph Thoke: Career

-Thoke has primarily worked as on-air promotion producer for German broadcaster RTL 2 and German-French broadcaster Arte.
-From 1996 until 2002 he has been part of the management at German production and service companies Bavaria Film, TaunusFilm and CineMedia, where he started as assistant to general manager and later became executive for production and acquisition.

-At Taunusfilm, he oversaw all international production activities including the LA office of Taunusfilm International while at Cinemedia he was involved in acquisition of films such as What Women Want starring Mel Gibson.
+Thoke began his career as an on-air promotion producer for the German broadcaster RTL 2 and the German-French broadcaster Arte.
+From 1996 to 2002, he was part of the management at German production companies Bavaria Film, TaunusFilm, and CineMedia.
+At Taunusfilm, he oversaw international production activities, including the Los Angeles office, while at CineMedia, he was involved in film acquisitions such as What Women Want.